blackducksoftware/hub/docker-swarm/README.md

 # Scaling Hub

-The Job Runner in the only service that is scalable.
-Job Runners can be scaled using:
+The Job Runner and Scan Service containers support scaling.

+As an example, the Job Runner container can be scaled using:

 ```
 docker service scale hub_jobrunner=2